World Expo 2025 Guide: See the Future in Osaka

 The theme has also been shaped by COVID-19.
 The global pandemic has led to changes in people’s values and lifestyles and has left the world facing new challenges.
 Expo 2025 is an opportunity for the world to come together and discuss the theme of ‘life’.

-Designing Future Society for Our Lives will have 3 subthemes:
+Designing Future Society for Our Lives has 3 subthemes:

 The concept of the 2025 event is ‘People’s Living Lab’.
-This laboratory for a future society will be:
+This laboratory for a future society acts as:

 • A space for people from around the world to view exhibits and co-create future society